YathishJaishankar/MyPortfolio/README.md

 ## Introduction

 This is the codebase for my personal portfolio website.
-It serves as  central hub where I display my resume, share my projects, and provide a way for visitors to get in touch with me.
+It serves as a central hub where I display my resume, share my projects, and provide a way for visitors to get in touch with me.
 I created this project in my second year of my undergraduation to get an hands on experience on web development.
 So I used plain Vanilla css and javascript to make a fully responsive website on my own to get a hands on experience in web development.
 To be frank this website will be amateur to my recent projects.
 I am very happy to share that this is my first personal portfolio website and it also helps to see my progress to where I am standing today.